Xuan-0808/Xuan-0808.github.io/index.md

 <img src="/images/award.jpg" class="floatpic">

 <br>
 I am a master in [Vanke School of Public Health, Tsinghua University](https://vsph.tsinghua.edu.cn/index.htm) (2021.09-2024.06).
-[Margaret Chan](https://vsph.tsinghua.edu.cn/en/info/1010/1046.htm), Emeritus Director General of World Health Organization, is the Founding Dean of our school since 2020.

 <br>
-Before, I was a bachelor in [School of Statistics in Renmin University of China](http://stat.ruc.edu.cn/) (2017.09-2021.06).
+Prior to this, I was a bachelor in [School of Statistics in Renmin University of China](http://stat.ruc.edu.cn/) (2017.09-2021.06).

 <div style="display:none">
 <br>